hodgesmr/Empress/content/posts/Welcome-to-Empress.md

 Use Markdown to author your blog posts.
 All posts should be placed in `/content/posts/`.

 The Empress build process works by referencing files that have a commit in your git tree.
 While authoring a post (or changing any file), git commit as usual to track your changes.
 Once you are ready to publish your blog, add, commit, and then run `/build.rb`.
-You can see your changes locally with `/launch.py` before pushing.
+You can see your changes locally by running `/start.rb` and pointing your browser to localhost, before pushing.

 ####Conventions